umbernhard/auditrs/README.md

-# auditrs
+# Auditrs

-An RLA implementation in Rust.
-Mostly an unserious attempt for now.
+An RLA tool written in Rust.